andersbaath/php-sh2web/README.md

 # php-sh2web
-php functions for Carlo Gavazzi Smarthouse SH2WEB conroller
+php functions for Carlo Gavazzi Smarthouse SH2WEB conroller get and set values by using built in webserver (not modbus)

 $CONTROLLER = <IP of SH2WEB controller>
 $USERNAME = <One of the users that can read and write / if not admin dont forget to add priviledges to suer in config tool>